Kossuth Rádió: History

 It was established in 1925 as Radio Budapest and broadcast from Csepel (then suburb of Budapest, now part of the city) with a 2 kW Telefunken-made transmitter on 565 metres AM.
 The first experimental programme began with this sentence: "Halló-halló!
 Itt a magyarországi rádióhírmondó 2 kW-os leadó állomása az 565 méteres hullámhosszon." ("Hallo-hallo!
 Here's the transmitter of the Hungarian radio broadcasting with 2 kW on 565 metres AM.").
 The first headquarters were built at Rákóczi Avenue and a new 3 kW tower was installed in 1926.
 At that time the radio was available only in and around Budapest.

 National broadcasting started in 1928, when Csepel transmitter was replaced with the 20 kW-strong Lakihegy Tower.
 In the 1930s several new towers were built; Mosonmagyaróvár, Miskolc, Pécs, Nyíregyháza in 1932 and the new Lakihegy Tower with 120 kW (then the most powerful transmitter in the world) in 1933.
 New shows and programmes were launched continuously, the most popular was the Hungarian folk music in Gypsy style, heard after the noon bell.
 The radio station reached 300,000 listeners in 1933.

 At the end of the World War II all Hungarian radio towers were exploded by the German army.
-Reconstruction finished in 1948 and Budapest I. was renamed to Kossuth Rádió after Lajos Kossuth in 1949, commemorating the 100th anniversary of the Hungarian revolution of 1848-1849.
+Reconstruction finished in 1948 and Budapest I. was renamed Kossuth Rádió after Lajos Kossuth in 1949, commemorating the 100th anniversary of the Hungarian revolution of 1848-1849.
 Lakihegy Tower was rebuilt again in 1968 with a new 300 kW transmitter, but it was getting out of date, so the government decided to build a much powerful tower.
 Transmitter Solt was finished in 1977 with 2000 kW as a high priority project with the cooperation of the Soviet Union.
 Nationwide FM transmitters built up in the 2000s and 2010s.

+In 2007, the radio station went through a major rebrand, adding the MR1 ("Magyar Rádió 1") handle into its name and switching out the 57-year-old signal package that was used since 1950, the days of Mátyás Rákosi's communist government.
+The signals were made to sound more modern, with grandiose and fast-paced orchestra and digital beeps that were supposed to represent the dynamic, up-to-date nature of the station's infotainment programmes.